strumwolf/mock-sftp-server/README.md

 # Description
 **mock-sftp-server** uses [ssh2's](https://www.npmjs.com/package/ssh2) server functionality to make a test sftp server for unit testing.
-This module will not act like and should only be used to test against.
+This module will not act like a real sftp server and should only be used to test against.

 This is a work in progress and not all sftp functionlity has been added to the wrapper.